 Opening up the redrive, it was obvious why it leaked.
 The red arrows in the photo below point to where the factory technician missed the edge when applying the sealant and it wound up in the cavity where it was useless.
 This is not the first time that I have discovered sealant in the wrong place in a new redrive.
 Note: special bolts are needed to split the redrive case as well as a hydraulic press.
 See the redrive rebuild page for how to do fix this problem.

 Before you take things apart, check to be sure the fill plug is not the problem.
 An easy way to check the valve relief pressure is to use a pop-off gauge.
 The plug is actually a low pressure relief valve (1.5 psi) that uses a spring loaded ball pushing against an orifice.
 The ball can become stuck or jammed over time preventing the relief of pressure buildup inside the redrive.
-Pressure can increase enough to force oil out through the seals.
-The increase in pressure can be caused by running the engine at full load (it heats the redrive up more) or going to high altitude.
+Pressure can increase enough to force oil out through the seals or from between the case halves.
+The increase in pressure can be caused by running the engine at full load (it heats the redrive up more) or flying to high altitude.
 The seals in the redrive are not pressure seals but ordinary shaft seals which is why they can leak under certain conditions.